2017 NBA All-Star Game Starters Announced: Eastern And Western Conference Selections Include Two Major Snubs

 — NBA (@NBA) January 20, 2017

 The news of Westbrook not making the team comes just a night after he and the Thunder had a dramatic matchup against the Golden State Warriors.
-During the game, there were several “chippy” moments, including Durant having some words with Westbrook, a hard foul by the Warriors’ Zaza Pachulia on Westbrook, and a post-game order from Westbrook to his teammate not talk to an opposing player.
+During the game, there were several “chippy” moments, including Durant having some words with Westbrook, a hard foul by the Warriors’ Zaza Pachulia on Westbrook, and a post-game order from Westbrook to his teammate to not talk to an opposing player.

 Just as Westbrook was omitted from the starters, an Eastern Conference star who has been playing consistently well was also seemingly snubbed.
 The Boston Celtics’ Isaiah Thomas was also left out of the lineup due to the way voting ended up.
 Thomas was among the East’s reserves last year but failed to make the starters this year despite leading his team in scoring and assists.
 According to CBS Local, the last time a Celtics player started for the East was in 2013 when both Rajon Rondo and Kevin Garnett were on the Eastern Conference’s starting lineup.